 Nicole Hurt, Co-President

-I have over 20 years of social justice experience working alongside others to build a world in which we can all bring our full selves into being and be recognized by one another as we are.
+I have nearly 25 years of social justice experience working alongside others to build a world in which we can all bring our full selves into being and be recognized by one another as we are.
 My activism has been most rooted in solidarity/coalition work, with an emphasis on immigrant rights, economic justice, and anti-racist organizing (in both LGBTQ and broader communities).
 I have worked in collaboration with professional colleagues, a range of activist groups across the country, and community members to lead campaigns for health care reform, police accountability, and equal language access in voting, to name a few.

 I am originally from Greeley, and left Colorado to attend Oberlin College in 1994.
 I graduated with a degree in African American Studies and Women’s Studies in 1998, then spent the next several years living in Ohio, Washington D.C., and Michigan before returning to Greeley in 2005.
 I served as the Colorado Progressive Coalition’s (CPC) Northern CO Director from 2008 to March 2012, and worked together with folks in my home community to build grassroots power and lasting change.
 I led CPC’s Northern Colorado electoral field program for 2 years, and in May 2010, I joined the Board of Survivors Organizing for Liberation (formerly the Colorado Anti-Violence Program).
 In March 2012, I left CPC and Greeley, and moved to Denver to pursue Transformative Organizing, Coaching, and Anti-Oppression consulting work full time.